|Look up fees

 This subject will enable students to explore the theory and evidence relating to high performance and optimal functioning across a variety of contexts.
 Students will reflect on their best possible performing selves by drawing on the academic literature and real-life experiences.

 This subject will analyse and review teachable skills and pathways towards high performance.
-Students will be exposed to a variety of disciplines included, but not limited to psychology, education, social sciences, organisational behaviour and philosophy.
+Through inquiry-based activities, students will examine a variety of disciplines including, but not limited to, psychology, education, social sciences, organisational behaviour and philosophy.

 On completion of this subject students should be able to: